 Jessica and Ashlee Simpson – The Little Drummer Boy

 At the first listen of Little Drummer Boy, the Simpson sisters just bored me.
 Not enough to put on the song on this list though.
-Sure, Jessica and Ashlee Simpson don’t do the Little Drummer Boy any favors (that’s what she said), but aside from being the kind of drab you would hear on an all-Christmas radio station, The Simpson sisters didn’t commit any major sins.
+Sure, Jessica and Ashlee Simpson don’t do the Little Drummer Boy any favors, but aside from being the kind of drab you would hear on an all-Christmas radio station, The Simpson sisters didn’t commit any major sins.
 Oh, but then, I listened to Little Drummer Boy again, and it made me say what the actual hell?
-Were Jessica and Ashlee held at gunpoint and told to sing this in the most uninspired manner possible?
+Were Jessica and Ashlee threatened and told to sing this in the most uninspired manner possible?
 Because holy crap, this is really boring.
 I mean really, really, really freaking boring.
 More boring than I originally thought.
-If I had the choice to listen to this song again or sit through the 2022 Disney adaption of Pinocchio again, I’d choose the wooden boy because that would be more entertaining!
+If I had the choice to listen to this song again or sit through the 2022 Disney adaption of Pinocchio again, I’d choose the Wooden Boy because that would be more entertaining!

 Christmas In the Northwest – Brenda White

 If I told you there was a more boring song than the aforementioned version of Little Drummer Boy, would you believe me?
 Well, there is, and it’s called Christmas in the Northwest.
 It sounds like it was written in the 80s, and not in a good way.
 No, this is pure early adult contemporary schmaltz.
 Seriously, it sounds like a rejected song from a Disney film.
 Strike that, a Dreamworks film.
 And yes, the thesis is saying snow does not equal Christmas.
 I get that.
 I too, live in the Northwest and have seen very few White Christmases despite the mythology of snow during the holidays.
 But come on Brenda, convey your message in a way that doesn’t make me want to fall asleep.